#6: Sanitation struggles for women in Nairobi

 Moreover, women in Nairobi expressed their shame and feelings of indecency surrounding toilet use.
 On average, one toilet or pit latrine is shared with up to 50 people leading to lengthy queues and restricted privacy especially as doors and locks are often missing (Khosla, 2000).
 As a result, these women sometimes choose to defecate in the open but are met with indecent remarks and sexual threats.
 Sometimes, women are forced to use unhygienic means of “flying toilets” where human waste would be disposed of in plastic bags thrown into the open due to the absence of adequate safe toilets.
 Bathing facilities are also shared by tens and thousands, so women often opt to shower in their houses.
 This poses further issues of shame and immorality as women are forced to bathe in front of their families.
 Considering Amartya Sen’s definition of development, issues of inadequate sanitation not only is a danger for women’s physical health wellbeing but also increases their social marginalisation, restriction of freedoms and anxiety.

 To conclude, I have highlighted only some of the issues that women in developing nations, such as in slums of Nairobi, may face when simply using the toilet or bathing.
 Notably, I referenced Amartya Sen’s definition of development because for women, using the toilet is not just a public health or infrastructural issue but also a matter of personal safety directly hindering their social development.
-These forms of uneven social development prevent women from expanding their freedom, capabilities and opportunities (Sen, 1999)For my next post, I will focus in on the issues of menstruation for women in Africa.
+These forms of uneven social development prevent women from expanding their freedom, capabilities and opportunities (Sen, 1999).

 Delete